-So you’ve determined that your houseplant is in need of a major overhaul–repottng.
+So you’ve determined that your houseplant is in need of a major overhaul–repotting.
 Houseplants require occasional repotting to keep them healthy.
 In addition to knowing when to repot, you must, of course, know how to repot a houseplant for this task to be successful.

 How to Repot a Houseplant

 When it’s time to repot your plant, you should use a combination of plastic pots and peat-based compost.
 Of course, this depends on the plant’s requirements.
 First, soak the clay pot for a day before using it so the pot won’t draw the water out of the compost.

 When one of your houseplants is in a large pot and can’t be repotted, you will have to top-dress the compost.
-What this means is you will have to remove the top 25-36 mm (1-1 1/2″) of old compost and replace it with fresh compost.
-You want to be sure not to damage the plant’s roots.
-Also, leave a gap between the top of the compost and the rim of the pot so that the plant can be watered easily.
+What this means is you will have to remove the top 25 to 36 mm (1 to 1 1/2 inches) of old compost and replace it with fresh compost.
+Be sure not to damage the plant’s roots, and leave a gap between the top of the compost and the rim of the pot so that the plant can be watered easily.